JAN-Filipe/scfr-influenza/README.md

 # scfr-influenza
-Review of symptomatic case fatality risk for seasonal influenza
+Review of symptomatic-case fatality risk for seasonal influenza